ernix/Flask-Maintenance/README.md

 # Flask-Maintenance

-Adds maintenane mode capability to your Flask app.
+Adds maintenance mode capability to your Flask app.

 ## Installing: